zwave-js/node-zwave-js/packages/core/api.md

 }

 // Warning: (ae-forgotten-export) The symbol "ValueDBEventCallbacks" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "ValueDB" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ValueDB" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class ValueDB extends TypedEventEmitter<ValueDBEventCallbacks> {